 - Usually the "muscle mom" crew.

 - Should you eat beforehand?
 Yes.
 Eat breakfast and it's ok to get some healthy carbs into you.
 The closer you are to your workout, the less you should eat.
 In a perfect world, you can eat a regular-size breakfast three hours before your workout.
 The oxygen-rich blood that's been recruited to your stomach digesting food should be on it's way out marching back to your muscles.
 The closer you are to your workout, the less you should eat.
 Exactly what you should eat depends on your body type.
-You can get some suggestions here, or join the 10LB Club to get regular support (and workouts) from me.
+If you want to know your body type and exactly what you should eat, read my book, The Belly Burn Plan.

 - Unless you've worked out for 2+ hours, you don't need to eat again.
 If it's a normal snack time or lunch, then eat what you normally would.